 Maat had his best season in 1962 while playing for Schoten Haarlem.
 He won a Triple Crown, hitting .451 (the highest average in Hoofdklasse between 1953 and 1972) with 6 home runs and 22 RBI (tied with Simon Arrindell).
 He also had 37 hits, most in the league.
 That earned him MVP honors.
 He led the league in hits three more times with 28 in 1963, 29 for Haarlem Nicols in 1967 and 41 in 1971.
 In 1976, he won a second MVP award - the 14-year gap is the longest in league history (through 2008).
 Maat also was MVP of Haarlem Baseball Week twice - in 1968 and 1971.

 In 1985, Maat was named Hoofdklasse Coach of the Year while with the Hoofddorp Pioniers.
-He coached for the Dutch national team in the 1994 Baseball World Cup and 1996 Olympics and managed them in the 1995 Intercontinental Cup.
+He coached for the Dutch national team in the 1993 European Championship, 1994 Baseball World Cup, 1995 European Championship and 1996 Olympics and managed them in the 1995 Intercontinental Cup.